 Meeting ACTION LEAD UPDATE November 2021 Carbon Neutral Plan Updates on the Carbon Neutral Plan to be presented at Board RRP Update on capital investment in fleet in Q3/4 2022 (focusing on road to zero emission fleet) on agenda.
-January 2022 Body Worn Cameras Provide an update on progress in implementing body worn cameras to the March meeting including reference to any associated link to a fall in the number of assaults on staff.
-JM Body Worn Camera (BWC) are now live at 22 sites, with all preparatory work having been completed at the final 12 sites of the pilot (1,060 cameras).
+January 2022 Body Worn Camera (BWC) are now live at 22 sites, with all preparatory work having been completed at the final 12 sites of the pilot (1,060 cameras).
 To date, the Trust have received seven requests from the Metropolitan Police for recorded footage, which is being used to seek prosecutions in cases where staff were subject to assault.
 The project team have utilised staff feedback in order to implement improvements which positively impact on the user experience and, as a result, utilisation of the cameras has been steadily improving as more staff complete the required training.
 The pilot phase concludes at the end of March and a business case for the remaining sites is being developed currently.
 Make Ready Business Case Update the Board on implementation of the Make Ready Business Case including arrangements for onboarding and induction of staff.
 CEO Update included on agenda.
 Revised Board Assurance Framework Update the Board on work to link the corporate risk register and the BAF, and also on development of a refreshed risk appetite statement ME Risk Appetite has been refreshed and will be presented at April Audit Committee for review/approval.
 Revised FIC Terms of Reference Amend FIC Terms of Reference in relation to cyber security which would become the responsibility of the Audit Committee.
 ME/ RPP Revised terms of reference for the Audit Committee to be presented for approval at the April meeting.

 Report to: Trust Bo Trust Board

 Date of meeting: 29 March 29 March 2022

 Report title: Report fr Report from the Chair

 Agenda item:

 Report Author(s): Heather Lawrence, Chair

 Presented by: Heather Lawrence, Chair

 History: N/A

 Status: Assurance Discussion

-Decision \boxtimes Noting
+Decision Noting

-Key Points, Issues and Risks for the Board's attention:
+Key Points, Issues and Risks s for the Board's attention:

 The Chair's report provides an overview of meetings and events attended with external/internal stakeholders of the Service since the last time the Board convened.

-Recommendation for or the Boa ard:
+Recommendation f or the Boa ard:

-The Board is asked t o note this report.
+The Board is asked t o note this s report.